 Your contributions are valued.

-All relevant documentation is held by Ralph Ballard, and he maintains this webpage.
+All relevant documentation is held by Ralph Ballard, and this webpage is maitained by him.

 You can navigate around the webpage using the icons at the top of the page.
 This will take you to such things as a pictorial family tree or "genogram", all individuals listed in the tree, and all the photos and pictures on the webpage.
 In addition there is an alphabetical navigation bar on the left to help you access all individuals and families listed.